theSpader067/openCare/OPENPANEL_TRACKING.md

 ## Overview

-This document describes how OpenPanel analytics has been integrated into the OpenCare application to track user events, task management, and activity creation.
+This document describes how OpenPanel analytics has been integrated into the OpenCare application to track user events, task management, and activity creation **on the backend**.

+All event tracking happens server-side in the API routes when data is actually created, updated, or deleted in the database.
+This ensures accurate tracking and reduces client-side complexity.

 ## Setup

-OpenPanel is already configured in your application:
+OpenPanel is configured in your application:

 - **Location**: `src/app/layout.tsx`
 - **Configuration**: